 Buyer preferences vary from one client to another and depend in part on the availability of new construction and resales in your area, but many prospective buyers are willing to look at both types of property.

 If you’re selling both newly built homes and existing homes, there may be times when you recognize that a new home will meet your buyers’ needs better than a resale.
-If you’re working with buyers that are open to both types of housing that makes it easier, but the BDX-Hanley-Wood research shows that 48 percent of buyers prefer used homes.
+If you’re working with buyers that are open to both types of housing that makes it easier.
 Realtors need to learn how to explain the benefits of newly built homes, particularly to those clients who may be resistant or fearful that a new home wouldn’t fit their budget.

 What Are the Benefits of New Homes?